-- 36. As of September 2020 (date of issue), this HKSRS conforms with International Standard on Related Services (ISRS) 4400 (Revised), Agreed-Upon Procedures Engagements except that a reference to IESBA International Code of Ethics for Professional Accountants (including International Independence Standards) is replaced by HKICPA Code of Ethics for Professional Accountants.
-With the exception of the foregoing difference, compliance with the requirements of this HKSRS ensures compliance with ISRS 4400 (Revised). - 37.
-Additional local guidance is provided in footnote 6a of Appendix 1 and footnotes 7a and 8a of Appendix 2.
+36. As of January 2024, this HKSRS conforms with International Standard on Related Services (ISRS) 4400 (Revised), Agreed-Upon Procedures Engagements except that a reference to IESBA's International Code of Ethics for Professional Accountants (including International Independence Standards) is replaced by HKICPA's Code of Ethics for Professional Accountants.
+With the exception of the foregoing difference, compliance with the requirements of this HKSRS ensures compliance with ISRS 4400 (Revised).

+37. Additional local guidance is provided in footnote 1a of Appendix 1 and footnotes 1a and 1b of Appendix 2.